klovric/scdrm/README.md

 -----------------------------------------
 Enforcing change management procedure and restoring from human made disaster.

-Currently tested and working on RHEL 7/8/9 and Ansible 2.9.27/2.12.2.
+Currently tested and working on RHEL 7/8/9 with Ansible 2.9.27 -> 2.12.2.

-Extend Ansible with local agent counterpart.
+Extendind Ansible with local agent counterpart.

 0.4 HOW